naasking/AppendLog/README.md

 # Status

-I believe the API to be complete and sufficient, and I also believe the current implement to be correct, but this hasn't yet been tested.
+I believe the API to be complete and sufficient, but more testing is needed.
 The file format is still in flux until an official release.

 # Future Work

 I considered a memory-mapped implementation, but locking semantics across processes weren't clear, and the benchmarks I'd seen didn't convey much benefit to memory mapped files for this purpose.

-Streams are also quite ubiquitous, particularly for de/serialization.
+Streams are also quite ubiquitous, particularly for de/serialization APIs, so this approach was just a natural fit.

 # LICENSE